Pregnancy scans use ultrasound technology to give you a sneak peek of life on the inside. Hello, peanut!

 A dating scan is usually done between week 7 and week 14 of pregnancy.

-(An ultrasound is actually the most accurate way to figure this out, as opposed to using the date of your last menstrual period.)
+This ultrasound is a far more accurate way of figuring out your due date, as opposed to using the date of your last menstrual period.

 - The length between the crown of the head and the (very tiny) rump.

 - The gestational sac (that’s the fluid-filled protective sac that surrounds and protects the embryo in the first few weeks of pregnancy).

 Gestational age is important info for your healthcare team, helping to guide the timeline of your prenatal care and check that everything is developing smoothly.

 But there are other reasons this early scan is useful.
 They may also look for: